 \section{Introduction}

 Stars form inside cold and dense cores in molecular clouds.
-In the Solar neighborhood, about 3000 YSOs has been identified in molecular clouds as part of the \textit{Spitzer} Space Telescope Gould Belt survey, providing life-times of YSO evolutionary stages and star formation efficiencies in various clouds \citep{dunham2015,kd18}.
-Similar efforts in the outer Galaxy suffer from low angular resolution, sensitivity and distance uncertainties, and are often limited to high-mass objects \citep{ur2008,konig21}.
-Yet, due to differences in environmental conditions and high fraction of atomic-to-molecular gas, the star formation rate at the outer parts of the Galactic disk is expected to be lower \citep{ke12}.
+In the Solar neighborhood, about 3000 young stellar objects (YSOs) have been identified in molecular clouds as part of the \textit{Spitzer} Space Telescope Gould Belt survey, providing lifetimes of YSO evolutionary stages and star formation efficiencies in various clouds \citep{dunham2015,kd18}.
+Similar efforts in the outer Galaxy suffer from low angular resolution, sensitivity, and distance uncertainties, and they are often limited to high-mass objects \citep{ur2008,konig21}.
+However, due to differences in environmental conditions and a high fraction of atomic-to-molecular gas, the star formation rate at the outer parts of the Galactic disk is expected to be lower \citep{ke12}.

-Galactic surveys using CO and its isotopologues have been used to pin-point the location and determine physical properties of molecular clouds up to about 20 kpc from the Galactic Centre.
+Galactic surveys using CO and its isotopologues have been used to pinpoint the location and determine physical properties of molecular clouds up to about 20 kpc from the Galactic Centre.
 A negative metallicity gradient in the Galaxy affects the abundances of dust and molecules \citep{sodroski1997}, as well as the overall gas and dust cooling budget \citep{roman2010}.
-It causes an increase of the CO-to-H$_2$ conversion factor \citep{digel1990,pohl2008,heyer2009}, and a decrease of gas-to-dust ratio with the Galactocentric radius \citep{giannetti2017}.
-All those factors likely contribute to the decrease of the mass surface density of molecular clouds in the outer Galaxy \citep[for a review, see ][]{hd15}.
+It causes an increase in the CO-to-H$_2$ conversion factor \citep{digel1990,pohl2008,heyer2009} and a decrease in the gas-to-dust ratio with the Galactocentric radius \citep{giannetti2017}.
+All of these factors likely contribute to the decrease of the mass surface density of molecular clouds in the outer Galaxy \citep[for a review, see ][]{hd15}.

-Clearly, a proper characterization of physical conditions and chemistry of star-forming regions in multiple locations is necessary to understand the impact of environment on star formation, and its efficiency in the outer Galaxy.
+Clearly, a proper characterization of physical conditions and chemistry of star-forming regions in multiple locations is necessary for improving our understanding of the impact of environment on star formation and its efficiency in the outer Galaxy.
 The initial step, however, is to obtain a census of YSOs in multiple molecular clouds and build a sample for follow-up spectroscopy surveys.
 Subsequently, it will be possible to obtain physical and chemical properties of YSOs and link them with the large-scale properties of molecular clouds in the Milky Way.